aneeshkher/DevOpsMilestone1/README.md

 ```

 >	***2. The ability to execute a build job via a script or build manager (e.g., shell, maven), which ensures a clean build each time.***
+>>	As jbehave was a Java Maven project, we used maven to ensure a clean build each time. pom.xml was provided by Authors of jbehave